aplteam/MarkAPL/MarkAPL.md

 <p id="author">Simple paragraph</p>
 ~~~

-There is of course a small chance that something is interpreted as special attribute that actually is just part of the paragraph.
+There is of course a small chance that something is interpreted as a special attribute definition that is actually just part of the paragraph.
 In that case you need to escape the curly brackets with `\{` and `\}`.

 #### Tables